insin/react-auto-form/README.md

 If `true`, user input from text inputs will be trimmed of leading and trailing whitespace when it is being extracted.

+**Note:** It's not advisable to use this option in conjunction with `onChange` and controlled input components, as the user will be completely disallowed from entering a leading or trailing space, so they won't be able to enter information containing spaces without copying and pasting it.

 ## MIT Licensed